Staff Spotlight: Welcome Shayla Roland, Events Manager

 I went to Mary Washington for a degree in psychology.
 That first week I fell into theater, and realized it was possible to get degrees in both, so I double majored.
 And that’s what brought me into my theater journey.
 When I was in college it was a bit of blinders with regards to the Civil War.
 But I did learn about the Civil War when I worked at Ford’s Theatre.

-What did you Ford’s?
+What did you do at Ford’s?

 I started working right out of college in Stage Management, then transferred to admin offices.
 I assisted in casting and season planning, and the thing I was most proud of is being the key coordinator for the 150th Anniversary of the Lincoln Assassination Commemoration Events in April 2015.